lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 +++

 We can a log in $\mathbb{Z}/m\mathbb{Z}$ a *discrete log*, as the result is a subset of the *integers*, not the real numbers.
-The integers are called *discrete* because its separated from each other by gaps in the real line.
-Conversely, the real numbers are *continuous*, since there are not gaps between real numbers (in the real line) that is not filled by real numbers.
+The integers are called [*discrete*](https://en.wikipedia.org/wiki/Discrete_mathematics_) because its separated from each other by gaps in the real line.
+Conversely, the real numbers are [*continuous*](https://en.wikipedia.org/wiki/List_of_continuity-related_mathematical_topics), since there are not gaps between real numbers (in the real line) that is not filled by real numbers.

 More generally, a discrete log is any kind of log (meaning, situations where we are asking for powers) where the results are integers.
-We will mostly work for discrete logs in $\mathbb{Z}/m\mathbb{Z}$, although later we will talk about discrete logs in finite fields and elliptic curves.
+We will mostly work for discrete logs in $\mathbb{Z}/m\mathbb{Z}$, although later we will talk about discrete logs in elliptic curves.

 +++